 Encrypting passwords provides better security and less vulnerability to security attacks than saving passwords in plain text.
 It is recommended in a production setup.
-WSO2 API Manager provides a secure vault implementation that encrypts passwords, stores them in the registry, maps them to aliases and uses the alias instead of the actual passwords in configuration files.
-At runtime, the API Manager looks up aliases and decrypts the passwords.
-The secure vault is unable to encrypt the passwords of registry resources at the moment.
+WSO2 App Factory provides a secure vault implementation that encrypts passwords, stores them in the registry, maps them to aliases and uses the alias instead of the actual passwords in configuration files.
+At runtime, the App Factory looks up aliases and decrypts the passwords.

 Encrypting passwords in configuration files

 Shutdown the server if it is already running and open

 <AF_HOME>/repository/conf/security/cipher-tool.propertiesfile.
 It contains all the aliases to different server components.

 Note that the file has several aliases already defined as the alias name and the value where the value is